Pat Culpepper

-John Patrick Culpepper Jr. (born 1941) is a former American football player and coach.
+John Patrick Culpepper Jr. (born 1941) is an American former football player and coach.
 He served as the head football coach at Northern Illinois University from 1976 to 1979, compiling a record of 14–29–1.

 A native of Johnson County, Texas, Culpepper was a linebacker for the Texas Longhorns 1960–1962.
 He helped his teams to Southwest Conference championships in 1961 and 1962.
 Culpepper was an All-SWC selection in 1961 and a team co-captain as a senior.
 He is best remembered for his hit (along with Johnny Treadwell) on Arkansas' Danny Brabham in 1962 that forced a fumble at the goal line and spurred the Longhorns to a 7–3 victory and a SWC title.